thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 ## Conclusions and take-home message

-- PyMC allows you to easily implement Bayesian models
+- PyMC allows you to easily implement Bayesian models.
 - In many cases Bayesian statistics offers results which are more transparent than their frequentist counterparts.
 We have seen this for a very simple model, but this becomes even more evident as the complexity of the model grows.
 - You can apply Bayesian statistics to any kind of problem, even home-brewing!